Cobalt and Lime wedding

 How many guests did you have?

 What creative or personal aspects did you include in your wedding?

 Most every aspect of our wedding was creative and/or personal.
 I pretty much loathe the expected and anything cookie-cutter, so my overall wedding design objective was ‘organized chaos’.
 I’m a graphic designer, so I naturally wanted to design all of the paper goods for our special day.
 I ended up printing and assembling everything myself (with help from my husband and maid of honor): Save the Dates, Invitation Suite, Programs, Table Name Placards, Menus and other various signage.

-My mother and I collected vintage vessels (vases, pitchers, milk bottles, etc.) from thrift stores, flea markets and garage sales over the course of my engagement to use as vases.
+My mother and I collected vintage vessels (vases, pitchers, milk bottles, etc.) from thrift stores, flea markets, and garage sales over the course of my engagement to use as vases.
 Our wonderful and amazing florist clustered them on the tables in groups of three so that each centerpiece was unique.
-My step father and brother performed a Band of Horses song during the reception.
-Some other things that we did that were non-traditional included having the bridemaids choose their own dresses (although that is becoming more and more popular these days!), choosing a sapphire engagement ring rather than a diamond, having (the most delicious!) chocolate cake, and walking down the aisle with my mom to a Coldplay song.
+My stepfather and brother performed a Band of Horses song during the reception.
+Some other things that we did that were non-traditional included having the bridesmaids choose their own dresses (although that is becoming more and more popular these days!), choosing a sapphire engagement ring rather than a diamond, having (the most delicious!) chocolate cake, and walking down the aisle with my mom to a Coldplay song.
 We also decided to forgo the traditional bouquet and garter toss.

 What was the biggest thing you did to save money?